Denmark in the Eurovision Song Contest

-History

-Denmark's debut
+Participation

-The Danish Broadcasting Corporation (DR) is a full member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest representing Denmark.
+The Danish Broadcasting Corporation (DR) is a full member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
+It participated in the contest representing Denmark since its in 1957.

-DR first participated in the Eurovision Song Contest 1957, held in Frankfurt, Germany.
 It had intended to compete at the first contest in 1956, but had submitted its application past the deadline and was, therefore, not allowed to compete.
 Denmark was the first Nordic country to take part in the contest, with Sweden, Norway, and Finland following soon after.
 Iceland, however, did not take part until 1986.

+History

+Debut

 Denmark's first participants were Birthe Wilke and Gustav Winckler, who sang the song "Skibet skal sejle i nat".
 Their performance was controversial as, at the end of the song, the couple performed an 11-second kiss, which caused outcry in some countries.
 Nevertheless, the performance achieved third place.

 First victory

 Denmark won the contest for the first time in 1963, when Grethe and Jørgen Ingmann sang "Dansevise".
 The victory, however, was controversial.
 When Norway announced its votes, the presenter Katie Boyle had to correct the spokesperson and said that she would call them again later.
 Viewers around Europe could then see the votes had been changed, changing the outcome of the contest and giving the victory to Denmark at the expense of Switzerland.
 In fact, the reason why Norway had to announce its votes again was that the Norwegian spokesperson did not follow the right procedure the first time and, therefore, there was doubt whether he gave the correct votes on the first occasion.